ChristianAA/karate-spring-example/README.md

 To run the tests with this profile, execute:

-`mvn test -Dspring.profiles.active=jenkins`
+`mvn clean test -Dspring.profiles.active=jenkins`

 All the properties defined in **application-jenkins.properties** file will overwrite the ones in **application.properties** file.

 # Results

-To view the test report, open the **'/karate-spring-example/results/cucumber-html-reports/overview-features.html'** file once the execution has finished.
+To view the test report, open the **'/karate-spring-example/target/karate-reports/karate-summary.html'** file once the execution has finished.

 # Links